pacna/yt-transcriptify/README.md

 ## Docker (Optional)

-If you prefer to run Angular YT Transcription in a Docker container, you can use Docker Compose:
+If you prefer to run YT Transcriptify in a Docker container, you can use Docker Compose:

 ```bash
 $ docker-compose up --build